guardian/engineering-performance-framework/README.md

         <li>Breaks down large problems into deliverable tasks.</li>
         <li>Delivers incremental changes frequently, reliably and with consistently good quality (e.g readable code which adheres to team standards).</li>
         <li>Takes responsibility of their code from local testing to supporting it in production.</li>
-        <li>Requires occasional support from peers depending on the task, technology and prior experience.</li>
+        <li>Only occasionally requires supportfrom peers depending on the task, technology and prior experience.</li>
         <li>Regularly reviews team PRs.</li>
         <li>Attempts to unblock themselves first before seeking help.</li>
       </ul>